kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 point is NOT that any particular readings can be precisely replicated.
 With that caveat and because of it, I suggest a very primitive electrode system that does not involve the salt-impregnated agar-on-cotton gauze-on-stainless steel system that Mr. Backster thought he had to use for scientific credibility.
-I would suggest the more bio-compatible elements of mud inside a pure, coarse-knit linen pouch (true linen is made of very biocomppatible flax).
+I would suggest the more bio-compatible elements of mud inside a pure, coarse-knit linen pouch (true linen is made of very biocompatible flax).
 Poke the electrode wires into the pouches, but keep the metal of the wires from direct contact with any plant tissue, since metals are foreign to living organism tissues and so may produce an unaccounted for reaction.
 To ensure an acceptable quality contact between the mud and electrode wires, I attach electric motor brushes (made from near biologically inert